-The difference between communication (including the technical, information-theory sense of Shannon) and Pask's conversation is that for conversation to have occurred, something must have changed for one or more of the participants-understandings, concepts, intent, values.
+The difference between communication (including the technical, information-theory sense of Shannon) and Pask's conversation is that for conversation to have occurred, something must have changed for one or more of the participants - understandings, concepts, intent, values.
 That is, something has evolved.
-Otherwise it is merely the exchange of messages (Pask 1981).
+Otherwise, it is merely the exchange of messages (Pask, 1981).

-Conversation for Design
+Conversation for design

-Pask became a consultant to MIT's Architecture Machine Group, hired by Nicholas Negroponte in the 1970s to collaborate on the direction of his first research lab.
+In his brilliant and seminal book THE ARCHITECTURE MACHINE (Negroponte, 1970) Nicholas Negroponte proposed that designers could converse with computers as bona fide design partners.
+While it is remains to be established precisely when, Pask became a consultant to MIT's Architecture Machine Group, hired by Negroponte to collaborate on the direction of his first research lab.
 This was more than a decade before his more famous successor, the MIT Media Lab, would be established.
-Negroponte invited Pask to write an introduction to the chapter on machine intelligence in the book he edited, Soft Architecture Machines (Negroponte 1976b).
-In his chapter, Pask wrote out the complete logical structure of his theory, conversation theory.4
+Negroponte invited Pask to write an introduction to the chapter on machine intelligence in the book he edited, Soft Architecture Machines (Negroponte, 1976b).
+Pask wrote out the complete logical structure of his theory, conversation theory[4].